romario333/grunt-debug-task/README.md

 Type: `Boolean`
 Default value: `true`

-Set the `open` option to `true` to open the node-inspector interface in Google Chrome when task is run.
+Set the `open` option to `false` to disable opening of the node-inspector interface in Google Chrome when task is run.

 ### Sample Configuration